 No. All candidates have an equal opportunity of gaining Admissions to Aitchison College.

-Our intake years are from Year 1 (K1) to Year 10 (C1) and Year (12) AS Level or H1 only.
-The College will not be admitting students into Year 11 (C2) but will be admitting students into AS Level (Year 12) based on Cambridge external results.
+Our intake years are from Year 1 (K1) to Year 7 (E2) and Year (12) AS Level or H1 only.
+The College will be admitting students into AS Level (Year 12) based on Cambridge external results.
 The anticipated admission number is 30.
 By far the largest intake is in Year 2 (K2) and Year 7 (E2).
 Year 1 (K1) is reserved exclusively for boarders from distant or remote areas.

 With the approval of the Board of Governors the College reserves the right to offer day or boarding places by category and number according to the on-going availability in each category.

 The College offers a ‘Guide to Admissions Testing.’
 This guide may be downloaded from the College website.
 This is the only information that Aitchison provides on testing.

 Aitchison College manages its own Admissions process.
 The Principal is the only person who approves and has access to final test papers.
 He personally delivers tests to the examination centre on the day of testing and these are delivered direct to his office on completion.